Ana Paula Pellegrino

 Rio de Janeiro, Brazil & Washington D.C., USA

 Ana Paula Pellegrino is a Ph.D.
 Candidate at the Department of Government at Georgetown University.
-A Brazilian national, she holds a BA and an MA in International Relations and an MA in Data Science from Pontifical Catholic University of Rio de Janeiro (PUC-Rio).
+A Brazilian national, she holds a BA and an MA in International Relations and an MA in Data Science from the Pontifical Catholic University of Rio de Janeiro (PUC-Rio).

 Outside of academia, Ana Paula has worked in Brazilian civil society organizations conducting research and advocacy, developing technology and spearheading philanthropic strategies in organizations such as the Igarapé Institute, ImpulsoGov and the República Institute.
 She also organizes the Violence, Instability and Peace Workshop, a feedback-focused virtual seminar series established in 2022.